open-simh/.github/docs/simdocs/simh_swre.md

 sim\> boot rk0

-For RL, HK, RM, and RP series disks, RT-11 expects to find a manufacturer\'s bad block table in the last track of the disk.
+For RL, HK, RM, and RP series disks, RT-11 expects to find a manufacturer's bad block table in the last track of the disk.
+Therefore, INITialization of a new (all zero's) disk fails, because there is no valid bad block table.
+To create a minimal bad block table, use the SET
-Therefore, INITialization of a new (all zero\'s) disk fails, because there is no valid bad block table.
-To create a minimal bad block table, use the SET \<unit\> BADBLOCK command.
+\<unit\> BADBLOCK command.

 ### RT-11 V5.3